Resource for Families of Special Needs Children

 Greater Richmond ARC’s Camp Baker is a full-service, handicap-equipped retreat facility located on 22 wooded acres near the Pocahontas State Park in Chesterfield County, Virginia.
 Camp Baker’s long history of serving individuals with special needs can be traced to 1929 when the camp was first established as a respite for undernourished children.
 In 1957, ownership of the W. W. Baker Summer Camp for Children was transferred over to Chesterfield County under the care of Greater Richmond ARC and renamed Camp Baker to serve children with developmental disabilities.
 Over the past fifty years, the rustic camp has undergone many upgrades and renovations, including the construction of a full-size cafeteria and a year-round, fully accessible, 62-bed lodge to better suit the needs of campers.
 For ages 6 through adults.

 Camp Holiday Trails is a caring community committed to empowering, encouraging and educating Campers with chronic illnesses, their families and healthcare professionals.
 That is our mission statement and it extends far beyond words.
 We strive to create community: with our Campers who gain empathy and independence, with our families who find common ground with other families facing similar challenges, and with our network of medical volunteers who are forever changed, both professionally and personally, by their time at camp.
-Our camp community is gives and receives support, remains loyal to our mission – and has fun together!
+Our camp community gives and receives support, remains loyal to our mission – and has fun together!
 Our alumni are welcomed back at any time, for any reason, with open arms.

 Welcome to The Faison School for Autism, a nonprofit autism center dedicated to providing resources for special needs children with autism spectrum disorders (ASDs) and their families.
 The Faison School represents a unique private/public partnership collaboration between a nonprofit school and major university research partners: the Kennedy Krieger Institute at Johns Hopkins University, and the Teachers College at Columbia University.

 Friendations offer a variety of services in the greater Richmond area for special needs children ages 3 years through 5th grade.
 Individual family services are also available.
-Families facing Autism Spectrum Disorder, ADHD, Bipolar Disorder, Sensory Processing Disorder, PANDAS, and other developmental diagnosis, or delays may find their services extremely beneficial.
+Families facing Autism Spectrum Disorder, ADHD, Bipolar Disorder, Sensory Processing Disorder, PANDAS, and other developmental diagnoses, or delays may find their services extremely beneficial.
 Friendations also offer a 10 week camp each summer.